 A 20-year friendship between two chimpanzees, Jayson and Nikita, at India's Lucknow Zoo was in the news recently.
 The zoo planned to separate them because they weren’t reproducing.
 Indeed, the two instead were simply the best of friends.
-Fortunately for Jayson and Nikita, protests by scientists and the public halted this ill-conceived plan(link is external).
+Fortunately for Jayson and Nikita, protests by scientists and the public halted this ill-conceived plan.
 For me, this brought up interesting questions about how friendships might be adaptive and influence your life and success, and how different degrees of friendship can be helpful—or harmful—to our well-being.

 We humans know that having strong social bonds reduces stress and lowers the risk of disease; the same is true for animals.
 Social network analysis, which looks at how connected individuals are with one another, is revealing that all kinds of animals have buddies and, like us, certain individuals are tremendously popular.
 I like to think of social-network analysis as Facebook for animals, except it’s grounded in real-world interactions.